raynamharris/raynamharris.github.io/artwork.md

     changefreq: monthly
 ---

-# Artwork
+# Science meets Art

-_I combine data visualization in R with graphical illustration in Adobe Illustrator to communicate scientific concepts or events.
-Here are a handful visuals that I've made that I like._
+_I like to combine data visualization in R with graphical illustration in Adobe Illustrator to communicate scientific concepts or events.
+Here are a handful visuals that I've made._

-## A transcriptional symphony of parental care
+## A prolactin-driven transcriptional symphony of parental care

 <img src="/images/music-1.png" style="width:100%" align="middle" >